XelaRonnoc/employeeCreatorBackEnd/README.md

 ## What did you struggle with?

 -   Implementing Backend tests has been difficult and I have encountered many challenges and blockers whilst attempting to learn how to achieve this in the Spring Backend.
 Through perseverance I have made some progress in developing backend tests however the tests for POST and PUT are still of poor scope and this is intended to be improved upon when I have more time.

 ---

-## Licensing Details

-To Do:

--   What type of license are you releasing this under?

----